CRESS-Surrey/eXtraWidgets/README.md

 extensions [xw]

 to startup
-  xw:clear-all
-  ; create a new tab to the right of the regular interface tab: xw:create-tab "t1" [
+  xw:clear-all ; remove all previous extra tabs and widgets, if any ; create a new tab to the right of the regular interface tab ; (tabs and widgets need a "key": a string that identifies them) xw:create-tab "t1" [ ; we "t1" as a key for our new tab
     ; and set its parameters within a command block: xw:set-title "Parameters"
   ]